isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 Image: Map

- the fort was completed in 1861 by 400 Chinese coolies.
-Various buildings were constructed on the hill for the garrison stationed there, including a hospital.
-The fort had extensive defences; there was a moat that ran around the thick fort walls, which were able to withstand artillery bombardment.
-In addition, the main fort housed amenities such as officers’ quarters.
-The firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
+Fort Canning was completed in 1861 by 400 Chinese coolies, and was made up of various buildings for the garrison stationed there, including messes, officers' quarters and a hospital.
+The fort also had extensive defences.
+For instance, there was a moat that ran around the thick fort walls, which were able to withstand artillery bombardment.
+Furthermore, there were also XXX number of cannons...and the firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
 Up until 1896, the cannons were also used to signal the outbreak of fire.

 quote? was started despite protests from some quarters which believed it was a mistake to locate the fort on a hill so far removed from shore.